-Guide - Formulation of Short Initiatives (SI) and TEAM projects 1
+Guide - Formulation of Short Initiatives 2023

 Introduction to formulation guidelines 3

 What is new?
 3

 How to use this guide?
 4

-SDG principles

-Leave no one behind Interconnectedness
+SDG principles Leave no one behind Interconnectedness 5

 Multi-stakeholder partnerships

 Transversal and priority themes

-Gender

-Environment 9
+Environment 10

-Module 1: Context 12
+Module 1: Context 13

-Context and problem analysis 12

-Sustainable development context
+Context and problem analysis Sustainable development context 13

-Institutional context of the partner HEI 14

 Checklist to integrate the SDG principles in Module 1 15

-Module 2: Impact statement, theory of change and project strategy 16
+Module 2: Impact statement, theory of change and project strategy 17

-Impact statement 17
+Impact statement 18

-Developing a theory of change and project strategy
+Developing a theory of change and project strategy 20

-Checklist to integrate the SDG principles in Module 2 29
+Checklist to integrate the SDG principles in Module 2 31

-Module 3: Organisation 30
+Module 3: Organisation 32

 Who is involved?
-30
+32

 How is the project structured / organised?
-31
+33

-Checklist to integrate the SDG principles in Module 3 31
+Checklist to integrate the SDG principles in Module 3 33

-Module 4: Stakeholders and coherence 32
+Module 4: Stakeholders and coherence 34

-Stakeholder identification 32

-Stakeholder analysis 34
+Stakeholder identification 34

-Strategies for stakeholder engagement and uptake 36

-Coherence 41

-Checklist to integrate the SDG principles in Module 4 41

-Module 5: Planning & budgeting 42

-Checklist to integrate the SDG principles in Module 5 42

-Module 6: Risks 43

-Risk identification 43

-Risk assessment 45

-Risk response and monitoring 45

-Checklist to integrate the SDG principles in Module 6 46

-Module 7: Monitoring & reporting 47

-Module not applicable for TEAM Concept Notes 47

-Develop / Choose (standard) indicators from menu 47

-Use & reporting of indicators 48

-Checklist to integrate the SDG principles in Module 7 48

-Module 8: Learning & steering 49

-Formulating lessons learned and learning from experience 49

-Checklist to integrate the SDG principles in Module 8 40
+Stakeholder analysis 36 Strategies for stakeholder engagement and uptake 38 Coherence 43 Checklist to integrate the SDG principles in Module 4 43 Module 5: Planning & budgeting 44 Checklist to integrate the SDG principles in Module 5 44 Module 6: Risks 45 Module 7: Monitoring & reporting 45 Module not applicable for SI projects, except the elaboration of the approach towards monitoring and evaluation Use & reporting of indicators 47 Checklist to integrate the SDG principles in Module 7 48 Module 8: Learning & steering 49 Formulating lessons learned and learning from experience 49 Checklist to integrate the SDG principles in Module 8 49